stat545ubc-2023/assignment-b3-Weiya818/README.md

 **Download Feature**
 - Download buttons are provided, allowing users to download the generated histogram and scatterplot as a PNG file or the generated data table as a CSV file for further analysis.

+## Files in the Directory

+**README.md**
+- This is the current file, which contains the dataset descriptions, feature descriptions, files in the directory and link of Shiny App.

+**app.R**
+- This is the R code file for the App.

+**rsconnect**
+- This is the file shown my App has already been deployed online in shinyapps.io.

+**www**
+-This folder contains the image file I included in the App.

 ## Shiny App Link

 The App has already been deployed online on shinyapps.io.
 You can access the App through [Vancouver_Trees_Explorer](https://weiyazhu.shinyapps.io/assignment-b3-weiya818/)